lawrennd/old_talks/_data-science/includes/pods-software.md

 You can also check my} \addblog{Open Data Science}{2014/07/01/open-data-science}

-\notes{The software can be installed using
+\notes{The software can be installed using}

 \installcode{pods}

-from the command prompt where you can access your python installation.}
+\notes{from the command prompt where you can access your python installation.}

 \notes{The code is also available on github: <https://github.com/sods/ods>